gsiilva/twitter-tweet-deleter/README.md

 Python bot that automatically deletes tweets from a Twitter/X account using Selenium.

+# HOW TO USE
+- Open the cmd
+- Enter start chrome --remote-debugging-port=9222 --user-data-dir="C:\selenium\ChromeProfile" to start the chrome
+- Open the twitter and log into your account
+- Run the code

 ## Features

 - Connects to an existing Chrome session